ChaituGadige/Azure-zero-to-hero/Day-01/02-important-concepts.md

 ## Scalability

-Scalability is the ability of a system to handle an increasing amount of work or its potential to be enlarged to accommodate that growth.
+Scalability is the ability of a system to handle an increasing/decreasing amount of work to meet its demand/ to accommodate that growth.
+- Vertical Scaling: Adding/Removing the power to an existing resource like adding CPU/RAM to server
+- Horizontal Scaling: Adding/Removing Instance like Containers, Virtual Machines

 ## Elasticity/ Auto-Scaling

-Elasticity in cloud computing refers to the ability to dynamically scale resources up or down based on demand.
+Elasticity/Auto Scaling in cloud computing refers to the ability to dynamically scale resources up or down based on demand.

 ## Agility